-Rhabdomyosarcoma can start anywhere in the body where there are skeletal muscle cells.
+Rhabdomyosarcoma is a type of cancer made up of immature muscle cells.
+It is part of a group of cancers called sarcomas.
+Rhabdomyosarcoma can start anywhere in the body where skeletal muscle cells are normally found.
 The most common locations for rhabdomyosarcoma include the head and neck, arms and legs, bladder, trunk (chest and abdomen), and the around the eye.
 Most rhabdomyosarcomas occur in children although they can also occur in adults.

-The four different histologic types of rhabdomyosarcoma are:
+The four types of rhabdomyosarcoma are:

-The first diagnosis of rhabdomyosarcomas is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
+The first diagnosis of rhabdomyosarcoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
 The biopsy tissue is then sent to a pathologist who examines it under a microscope.
 Additional tests such as immunohistochemistry and fluorescence in situ hybridization (FISH) may also be performed to confirm the diagnosis.

 After a pathologist makes a diagnosis of rhabdomyosarcoma, patients are often treated first with chemotherapy and/or radiation therapy followed by surgery.
 The tumour is then removed completely as a resection specimen and sent to pathology for examination.

 Immunohistochemistry is a special test that allows pathologists to look for specific types of proteins inside cells.
 Pathologists use the results of this test to determine the cell’s function and where in the body the cell came from.
 When immunohistochemistry is performed on rhabdomyosarcoma, the tumour cells are typically positive for muscle markers such as desmin, myogenin, and MyoD1.